 The history of gambling

 Gambling has a very vague and unclear history.
 Scientists believe that gambling was present in people’s lives more than a thousand years ago.
 Putting together the puzzle of gambling’s evolution is not easy.
 Researchers, scientists, and archaeologists have been working meticulously on this complex task.
 Preserved and excavated artefacts from the archeological excavations show that gambling has been around for around 4,000 years.
 This is the age of the oldest dice found during archaeological digs.
 Dice, according to many scientists, was the first game to appear on our planet.
 The word gambling, which sounds like Azzahr in Arabic, means dice.
 On ancient rock drawings or images on ceramics you can often see Gods or ordinary people throwing sheep or dog joints or a ram dice (such game accessory was called “babka” – from lat. astragalus), as well as using special counting boards for scoring.
 Archaeologists have found large quantities of dice (babka) during the exploration of prehistoric human camps.
 It is likely that humans were using dice for recreational pastime as early as 40,000 years ago.
 However, researchers are at a loss to find out the exact order in which these games were played.
 It is interesting that in ancient times, dice were used not only for entertainment, but also as a tool for casting lots.
 In the 2nd millennium BC, the real connoisseurs of gambling were the Aryans who conquered India.
 Almost all castes were fond of dice, the main gambling tool being vibhidaka nuts.
 The only exception was the deeply religious people.
 In contemporary times, the evolution of gambling has taken a digital leap with the advent of online casinos.
-Platforms like Bingbong offer a vast array of games that cater to the modern gambler’s tastes, integrating ancient traditions with cutting-edge technology.
+Online casinos offer a vast array of games that cater to the modern gambler’s tastes, integrating ancient traditions with cutting-edge technology.
 This digital transformation has opened up new avenues for entertainment, making gambling more accessible and diverse than ever before.

 Today, the world of gambling is so diverse and multifaceted that it is often difficult to trace its history.
 Cards have always been one of the most popular games.
 Their history dates back to India.
 The first cards that appeared had a round shape and 8 suits, and one deck consisted of 96 elements.
 The ancient card games in India were similar in principle to chess.
 Italy holds the first place in the development of card games among European countries.
 In this state, cards are first mentioned in documents dating back to the second half of the 14th century.
 Scholars believe that it was Italians who invented the oldest card game called tarok.

 Gambling has been a significant part of folklore across various cultures worldwide.
 In the ancient mythologies of Romans and Greeks, the God of Fortune, often associated with gambling, played a key role in stories about fate and luck.
 Similarly, the Scots and Irish legends recount tales of unclaimed winning bets that carried both luck and misfortune.
 Asian folklore, particularly in countries like Japan, India, and the Philippines, presents more dramatic and intense narratives.
 These stories speak of individuals wagering human resources—wives, daughters, and sisters—as stakes in games of chance.
 In extreme cases, players even risked their own body parts.
 Some ancient Asian legends describe high-stakes gambling matches with the Gods themselves, adding a layer of divine intervention to the world of wagers.
-Casino Ninja online casino, though modern, draws inspiration from these rich, diverse histories, offering players an experience that echoes the excitement and risk found in these timeless tales.

 Many folk tales of gambling hobbies are also found in North America.
 If you look at the statistics compiled by researchers, you can see one interesting detail.
 North American Indians make up a good half of the people who were addicted to gambling and studied by scientists.